thalassemia/qnet/README.md

 ## [normalize.py](normalize.py)
 **Dependencies:** Python 3.8+, tqdm, and pandas

-Reads bed files, ranks peaks, and assigns them each a normalized rank score (see section C.2.2 in [supplementary paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4154057/bin/NIHMS541492-supplement-Supplementary_Material.pdf) to [PMC4154057](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4154057/)) equal to `(R-r)/(R-1)`, where `r` is the rank of each peak in the total set of `R` peaks.
+Reads bed files, ranks peaks, and assigns them each a normalized rank score (see section C.2.2 in [supplementary paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4154057/bin/NIHMS541492-supplement-Supplementary_Material.pdf) to [PMC4154057](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4154057/)) equal to `(n-r)/(n-1)`, where `r` is the rank of each peak in the total set of `n` peaks.
 Output files only retain columns for the chromosome, peak start, peak end, and normalized rank.

 **Note:** Output files are ranked by descending signal value (enrichment) in `$SCRATCH/tfchip/normalize/signal/` and by ascending q value (p-adjusted) in `$SCRATCH/tfchip/normalize/qval/`.